artakh10/Flux-and-Volume-limit/README.md

 ## Getting Started

-These instructions will get you a copy of the project up and running on your local machine for development and testing.
-See deployment for notes on how to deploy the project on a live system.
+These instructions will help you set up and run the project on your local machine for development and testing.
+Refer to the **Code Description** section for guidance on deploying the project on a live system.

 ## Code Description
 Here is a description of the different programs and files used in this repository: